thebuilder/react-intersection-observer/README.md

 The `useOnInView` hook provides a more direct alternative to `useInView`.
 It takes a callback function and returns a ref that you can assign to the DOM element you want to monitor.
-When the element enters the viewport, your callback will be triggered.
+Whenever the element enters or leaves the viewport, your callback will be triggered with the latest in-view state.

 Key differences from `useInView`:
 - **No re-renders** - This hook doesn't update any state, making it ideal for performance-critical scenarios
 - **Direct element access** - Your callback receives the actual IntersectionObserverEntry with the `target` element
-- **Optional cleanup** - Return a function from your callback to run when the element leaves the viewport
+- **Boolean-first callback** - The callback receives the current `inView` boolean as the first argument, matching the `onChange` signature from `useInView`
 - **Similar options** - Accepts all the same [options](#options) as `useInView` except `onChange`, `initialInView`, and `fallbackInView`

-The `trigger` option allows to listen for the element entering the viewport or leaving the viewport.
-The default is `enter`.

 ```jsx
 import React from "react";